Thegladster/chess-bot-v3/README.md

 stockfish = Stockfish("C:/Users/user/Downloads/stockfish-windows-x86-64-avx2/stockfish/stockfish-windows-x86-64-avx2.exe")
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;**d.** If the Stockfish folder is another directory, locate the `stockfish-windows-x86-64-avx2.exe` file within the folder (via search), copy the path, and replace the path in line 24.
+If the Stockfish folder is another directory, locate the `stockfish-windows-x86-64-avx2.exe` file within the folder (via search), copy the path, and replace the path in line 24.

 **IMPORTANT:** Make sure that you replace all the back slashes with _forward slashes._